methanoliver/awesome-renpy/README.md

 + [renkit](https://github.com/kobaltcore/renkit) - A toolkit for managing Ren'Py instances via the command line, intended for build automation and continuous integration.
 + [renpy-lint-action](https://github.com/ProjectAliceDev/renpy-lint-action) - This GitHub action allows you to run the linter on a Ren'Py visual novel project in a workflow for testing purposes.
 + [renpy-build-action](https://github.com/ProjectAliceDev/renpy-build-action) - This GitHub action allows you to make distributable builds of a Ren'Py visual novel project in a workflow and use the built files for distribution.
++ [renpy2flatpak](https://github.com/dcbaker/renpy2flatpak) - A tool to automate packaging a Linux release of your project into Flatpak format for distribution.

 #### Unpacking and decompilation